 The bold, red airline with flare tends to make quite an impression wherever it lands.
-But despite best efforts, it still doesn’t land “everywhere” yet, and that’s where today’s news that Virgin Atlantic is joining SkyTeam comes in hot.
+But despite best efforts, it still doesn’t land “everywhere” yet, and that’s where the news news that Virgin Atlantic has officially joined SkyTeam comes in hot.

 More Destinations With Seamless Transfers

-By joining SkyTeam, Virgin Atlantic will be able to expand the regions and countries it serves via its new SkyTeam airline partners.
-In time, it’ll also make buying tickets to these places, and flying with connections far more seamless.
+By joining SkyTeam, Virgin Atlantic has expanded the regions and countries it serves via its new SkyTeam member airline partners.
+It also makes buying tickets to these places, and flying with connections far more seamless.

 Once an airline is in an alliance, bags tend to transfer more easily, tickets that could only be booked over the phone can eventually be booked online and added options in key hubs become available.
 All that good stuff, and connection help too!

-From increased connectivity with Mexico via Aeromexico, to gorgeous Vietnam with Vietnam Airlines, Korea with Korean Air and plenty more, there will be so many more route possibilities.
+From increased connectivity with Mexico via Aeromexico, to gorgeous Vietnam with Vietnam Airlines, Korea with Korean Air, Taipei with China Airlines and plenty more, there are so many more route possibilities.
 This, of course, comes in addition to the pre-existing partnerships with KLM, Delta and Air France.

 New Benefits For Virgin Atlantic Flying Club

-For people who achieve “elite status” with Virgin Atlantic, good times are ahead.
-It was exciting to have elite benefits, like lounge access, extend to Air France, KLM and Delta flying, but now that’ll expand further.
-The same perks will apply across the alliance.
+For people who achieve “elite status” with Virgin Atlantic, good times are here.
+It was exciting to have elite benefits like lounge access extended to Air France, KLM and Delta flying, but now that’ll expand further.
+The same perks apply across the alliance.

 Status or no status, all Flying Club members benefit.

-In addition to increased comfort and connectivity along the way, it’s almost assured that Virgin Atlantic will receive access to more seats using points, on more SkyTeam airline partners.
+In addition to increased comfort and connectivity along the way, Virgin Atlantic Flying Club members now receive access to more airline seats using points, on so many more SkyTeam airline partners.

 More Competition For Sustainability